...

 In order to stay in Italy for more than 3 months, you must apply for a long-term stay VISA at Italian Embassy or Consulate in your home Country, indicating the reason of your application which may be:

-At your arrival in Italy, you shall also apply for a long-term residence permit (Permesso di soggiorno), the immigration document that will authorize your stay in Italy on the long term.
+At your arrival in Italy, you shall also apply for a long-term residence permit (Permesso di soggiorno).
+This immigration document will authorize your stay in Italy on the long term.

 If you are looking for further information on all the available Italian Visas and how we can help, have a look at our dedicated page about immigration services to Italy.